mathjax/MathJax-docs/output/mathml.rst

 You can, however, use MathJax's MathML serialization features to implement your own native MathML output if you wish.
-Here is one example that does so for TeX intput to MathML output.
+Here is one example that does so for TeX input to MathML output.

 .. code-block:: html